 Below you'll find resources about discovering jobs on- and off-campus.
 Learn more about where to go, how to track your applications, navigate a job fair, and how to follow-up with an employer.
 Be sure to check out our Prepare to Search page for information about documents you'll need as you apply.

 Search our job board

 If you are looking for part-time work while taking classes at IUPUI, click the button below to access our job board.
-On Handshake, our job search platform, you can find jobs for jags: on- and off-campus jobs, internships, and off-campus jobs.
+On Handshake, our job search platform, you can find jobs for jags: on- and off-campus jobs, internships, and work-study positions.
 You'll need your student username and password to log-in.

 Job fairs serve multiple purposes: to help find a part-time job, network with employers in your field, or to explore options for your future career.
 Whatever your intentions are, follow our tips below to present your best self while at a job fair.